“Raymond Brigg’s Father Christmas” 2025 – Plymouth Theatre Royal A Lyric Hammersmith Theatre and Pins and Needles production – dir. Emma Earle

 “The Witching Hour” – Stage Manager – 2025 – Plymouth Barbican Theatre – ReBels Young Company- prod.
 Dulcie Fenton

 As volunteer Stage Manager for this production I have been involved in the tech & dress rehearsals, creating a prop setting list and developing my track for the show.
-I look forward to assisting ReBels at their Plymouth shows.
+I assisted ReBels at their Plymouth show – assisting cast with costume quick changes, provided props and managed scene transitions.
+This was also ReBels last show, so the performance was followed by the Get Out.

 “The Curious Incident of the Dog in the Night-time” – Stage Manager – 2025 – Tamaritans Theatre Company – dir.
 Ami Philpott

-Working on this production has been a joy and a challenge.
-There are a multitude of props to source and make including a dead dog, wooden train set, cardboard planets and props to signify each different character that a multi-roling ensemble take on.
-The set is deceptively simple with two black flats and 10 small ottoman style boxes to hold props and create set locations- but each ensemble member takes on so many roles that their boxes need to be supplied with all their props and box-formations need to be carefully tracked.
+Working on this production was a joy and a challenge.
+There were a multitude of props to source and make, including a dead dog, wooden train set, cardboard planets and props to signify each different character that a multi-roling ensemble take on.
+The set was deceptively simple with two black flats and 10 small ottoman style boxes to hold props and create set locations- but each ensemble member takes on so many roles that their boxes need to be supplied with all their props and box-formations need to be carefully tracked.

 “Technical Taster Workshop” – Participant – 2025 – Wise Children – Theatre Royal Bath